elsieyli/MindBridge/README.md

+#View MindBridge
+You can access the MindBridge website via https://mindbridge.study, simply login with your email and enjoy the project!

 # MindBridge

 MindBridge is an innovative communication aid designed for non-verbal autistic children, empowering them to express their needs and emotions.
 Our application utilizes intuitive design, advanced machine learning for text-to-speech capabilities, and real-time messaging to create a supportive environment for children, caregivers, and parents.